AmrHMorsy/Two-Player-Pong/README.md

 ### Project Description

 This is a two-player pong game, where each player has his own seperate window and they can choose to play, either simultaneously on the same computer or on two different computers.
+This game was implemented using pipes system calls, forking and POSIX threads.

 ### Programming Language